mevasaroj/CLOUD/Python/003_python_indentation.md

 ```

 #### 3.4.3.
 Indentation in for Loops
+ - In Python, a for loop is used to iterate over a sequence (such as a list, tuple, dictionary, set, or string) or any other iterable object.
+ - For loop executing a block of code once for each item in the sequence.

  - **Exampe 1 - for Loop Indentation**
 ```hcl
 for i in range(1):                # No Indendation - Start of loop